 def main(x: float) -> None:

-"Apply the expit function to x."
+"This command applies the expit function to x."

 click.echo(function(x))

-PreParser
+PreParser class

 This class is the centerpiece of the preparse.

-Its behaviour follows the principles of getopt
+Its behaviour follows the principles of getopt from C.

 Calling the class creates und returns a new instance.